-Following months of continuously interviewing with various companies, Alexis finally accepted a Dish Network position as an entry-level dispatcher.
+After months of continuously interviewing with various companies, Alexis finally accepted a Dish Network position as an entry-level dispatcher.
 Although this was far from the “big break” she was seeking when relocating to Atlanta from West Lafayette, Indiana, it was pivotal to establish her career.
 By collaborating with the technical teams, she learned the value of being strategic within a technical environment.

 While launching her business, An Executive Solution, Alexis also published her first novel, ” The Covered.”It was then that Alexis realized the importance of project management.
-Although she was spearheading her book’s marketing, she also generated income from small business owners requesting her expertise.
+Although she spearheaded her book’s marketing, she also generated income from small business owners requesting her expertise.
 She understood entrepreneurs needed consultants to help guide their understanding of best practices when implementing solutions to streamline their processes.

 Suddenly, Alexis was approached to facilitate a major telecommunications overhaul for the Indiana State Department of Health.
-Subsequently, she relocated back to her home state to enhance the agency’s legacy infrastructure and telecommunications systems to a digital platform.
+Subsequently, she relocated to her home state to enhance the agency’s legacy infrastructure and telecommunications systems to a digital platform.
 Alexis singlehandedly supported the Voice over IP (VoIP) migrations and upgrades for five locations, audiovisual and wireless program.
-As she supported over 1,000 end-users across 92 counties and generated instant cost-savings for the agency, Alexis grew homesick and decided to relocate back to Atlanta.
+As she supported over 1,000 end-users across 92 counties and generated instant cost savings for the agency, Alexis grew homesick and decided to relocate back to Atlanta.

 Presently, Alexis serves as a project management consultant.
 With over ten years in project management, she provides guidance and counsel on helping businesses undertake achievable goals to actualize project objectives.
 She is both a Project Management Professional (PMP) and Scrum Master Certified (SMC).